Simply put, traditional dentures do not function as good as dental implants.

 Excellent restoration of function:

-Implant-supported dentures, being more stable and secured than traditional dentures, can restore function much better.
+Implant-supported dentures, being more stable and secure than traditional dentures, can restore function much better.

 According to studies, as much as 95% of normal function (that is, the biting and chewing ability normally provided by natural teeth) can be restored with implant-supported dentures versus the 25% of their traditional counterparts.